Electrical Safety in Research Operations

 It is not feasible to develop a single set of safety requirements for energized work that covers every electrical task.
 It is the collective responsibility of the principal investigator or program supervisor and the department to assure that the safeguards for a specific operation effectively protect workers, students, and visitors against electrical hazards.

 Personnel must be qualified to perform the electrical tasks assigned.
-The principlal investigator or program supervisor should use these guidelines to make that determination.
+The principlal investigator or program supervisor should refer to guidelines in "Qualifying criteria" section of this program the to make that determination.

 In general, electrical work can be organized into seven classifications according to the degree of energy present, and three modes, according to the operational status of the equipment/system.